 Provides comprehensive guides on the specification and application of coating systems to a range of commonly encountered surfaces, which, despite the title, are not limited to transport containers.

-Provides complementary guidance to the IAEA Advisory Material (TS-G-1.1) on the technical aspects of testing.
+Provides complementary guidance to the IAEA Advisory Material for the Transport Regulations (SSG-26) on the technical aspects of testing.
 Testing a package design is often a time consuming and expensive exercise.
 A perfectly executed series of tests are useless if subsequently the philosophy of the test method is challenged and rejected.

 This Guide sets out current ‘good practice’ in using the explicit FEM for the analysis of impact behaviour of transport packages and specifically for the demonstration of compliance with the UK regulations for public domain transport when applying for the necessary approval from the UK Office for Nuclear Regulation.